kyverno/website/content/en/policies/best-practices/require_drop_all/require_drop_all.md

 ---
+type: "docs"
-title: "Drop All Capabilities"
+title: Drop All Capabilities
-category: Best Practices
-policyType: "validate"
+linkTitle: Drop All Capabilities
+weight: 5
 description: >
     Capabilities permit privileged actions without giving full root access.
 All  capabilities should be dropped from a pod, with only those required added back.
 ---